 Guanxi A New Look

-So we need to be more open with candidates and let them know where we are weak as well as how we are strong.
+So, be more open with candidates and let them know where you are weak as well as how you are strong.
 Our ability to show reasonable vulnerability can help build trust which is the basis for any real guanxi.
 When two parties see that they share similar values and can work together, then guanxi starts.
 With candidates, we must take the first step to help them to also be open.
 See Also What Do Chinese Employees Want?